tueimage/8dm50-machine-learning/software.md

 git pull upstream master
 ````

-Only one person per group should fork the repository, and the other team mates can be added as collaborators (instructions here: # now add the your teammates as collaborators in GitHu (instructions [here](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/inviting-collaborators-to-a-personal-repository).
+Only one person per group should fork the repository, and the other team mates can be added as collaborators (instructions here: # now add the your teammates as collaborators in GitHub (instructions [here](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/inviting-collaborators-to-a-personal-repository).